 Are you exploring to know how to install Linux?
 Ever thought of using any computer which is not yours, with all your stuff and configuration?
 It is possible with any Linux distribution.
 Yes!
 You can use your own customized Linux OS on any device with just a USB drive.

-This tutorial is all about installing the newest Linux OS (Operating System) on your pen-drive (completely reconfigurable personalized OS, NOT just a Live USB), customize it, and use it on any PC you have access to.
-I am working Lubuntu 18.04 Bionic beaver for this tutorial (but you can use any Linux distribution).
-So let’s gets started.
+This tutorial is all about installing the newest Linux OS (Operating System) on your pen drive (completely reconfigurable personalized OS, NOT just a Live USB), customizing it, and using it on any PC you have access to.
+I am working on Lubuntu 18.04 Bionic beaver for this tutorial (but you can use any Linux distribution).
+So let’s get started.

 Linux.
 For some, it invokes a face full of smiles and a chest filled with relief.
 For others, it brings up a certain level of fear.
 Isn’t it all commands?
 Don’t you have to be an uber-level IT admin or developer to use it?
 Although I will admit that having a bit of admin or developer skills certainly did help, in the early days, that’s not the case anymore.

 The installation process for Linux perfectly illustrates this.
 What was once a challenge is now a five- to 10-minute point-and-click affair that ends with operating system nirvana?

 What is a Linux Distribution?

 Well, now, as you know that Linux is an open-source, available-to-use kernel.
 Programmers use it, and organizations, profit, and non-profit companies worldwide create Operating systems to suit their requirements.